-- Management in the Tennessee State University Department of Human Resources should ensure that USCIS Form I-9s are maintained on file for the required period of time and that the forms are completed timely by both the employee and university representative. - Agreement for Access to Classified Records forms documenting their understanding and agreement to act responsibly and maintain discretion in the use of confidential information garnered during their employment at the university.
+- Management in the Tennessee State University Department of Human Resources should ensure that USCIS Form I-9s are maintained on file for the required period of time and that the forms are completed timely by both the employee and university representative. - Management should ensure that all new hires are completing Employee Confidentiality Agreement for Access to Classified Records forms documenting their understanding and agreement to act responsibly and maintain discretion in the use of confidential information garnered during their employment at the university.
 Also, a copy of the completed form should be maintained for the requisite amount of time in accordance with state and university retention policies.